 Device Name This field displays the current name of this device.
 Device Mode Select the desired device mode for the router: Router - Both the ADSL Modem and the Router features are operational.
 In this mode, this device can provide shared Internet Access to all your LAN users.
-Also, by default, it acts a DHCP Server, providing an IP address and related information to all Wireless and LAN users.
+Also, by default, it acts a DHCP Server, providing an IP address and related information to all LAN users.
 Modem - Only the ADSL Modem component is operational.
 All Router features are disabled.
 This device is "transparent" - it does not perform any operations or make any changes to the network traffic passing through it.
-You need to have a DHCP Server on your LAN to provide IP addresses to the Wireless clients using this Access Point.
 This mode is also called Bridge Mode .
 After changing the mode, this device will restart, which will take a few seconds.
 The menu will also change, depending on the mode you are in.